-You may be re-appointed for second and subsequent terms in the same role without open competition, if you possess the skills and knowledge required on the Board at the time of re-appointment.
-You will only be considered for re-appointment if your performance has been properly assessed as effective during the initial period of appointment.
-The final decision as to whether or not you are re-appointed ultimately rests with the Minister, subject to the specific nature of your public body's constitution, the needs of the Board for the foreseen period of the re-appointment and the terms upon which you are appointed.
+The Code states that members may be re-appointed for second and subsequent terms in the same role without open competition, if they possess the skills and knowledge required on the Board at the time of re-appointment and their performance has been properly appraised as effective.
 No member's total period of appointment in the same position may exceed eight years.
-This eight year maximum is based on the aggregate time in post and applies regardless of whether the time in post was continuous or not.
+This eight-year maximum is based on the aggregate time in post and applies regardless of whether the time in post was continuous or not.
 The terms and conditions of re-appointment should be outlined in a re-appointment letter.